-It shall be appellant's sole responsibility to ensure that all required items are submitted before the deadline.
-The clerk and/or county staff have been directed not to comment on or advise the appellant as to the completeness of the appeal.
+E. It shall be appellant's sole responsibility to ensure that all required items and information required to be submitted as part of the appeal packet are submitted to the clerk before the deadline.
+The clerk and/or county staff have been directed not to comment on or advise the appellant as to the completeness of the appeal packet.
 Therefore, the appellant shall not rely on statements made by the clerk or county staff.

+F. Receipt of the appeal packet by the clerk and/or county staff does not constitute a representation that the appeal packet is accepted as complete.
+The clerk may take a reasonable amount of time to determine whether the appeal packet is complete in accordance with this Section.

 SECTION 6.
 Section 2.88.060 (Withdrawal of appeal) of Chapter 2.88 (Appeals) of the Napa County Code is hereby amended to read in full as follows: